dotlang/language/README.md

 - `else` case is executed if none of other cases match.
 - You cannot use expressions for case statements.
 - Case identifiers should be either literals or simple identifiers (variable names).

+You can also use switch without input in which case, all case blocks will be evaluated and the first one which evaluates to true will be executed.

 ###assert
 ```